ThePotDude/debian-dotfiles/README.md

 - sway
 - waybar
 - wofi
+- swaybg (paste your preferred wallpaper in ~/Pictures/)
 - alacritty
 - tlp (only needed if you plan to use tlp.conf)
+- smartmontools (optional if using tlp)

 ## Installation